tarwn/lessthandot-hugo/blogs/content/posts/2010-01-17-setting-up-sql-server-with-asp-net-mvc.md

 </p>

 <p>
-  So I don&#8217;t have the Express version of SQL Server on my machine.
+  So I don't have the Express version of SQL Server on my machine.
 The first thing I have to do is open the Web.config file and change the connection string from this
 </p>

 <pre lang="xml"><connectionStrings>